Veliyankode Umar Khasi: His social service

 He was installed as the supreme judge in the Muslim locality, under Valiyangode Juma Masjid.
 He depended upon Thuhfa of Ibn Hajar to announce the verdicts.
 He was appointed as Mudarris, the chief dean in the mosque-based college.
 He was accompanied by his companion Aoukoya Musliyar, who served as his assistant and coworker.
 Debates occurred between them on the swalath between Tarvih namaz.

 As Freedom fighter

 He was an early participant in the Civil disobedience movement in Indian peninsula, refusing to pay tax ordered by Amsham Adikari, the local chieftain appointed by the British government.
 Marakkar Sahib stepped in and promised to pay his tax until his death.
 When Marakkar Sahib died, the issue once again became problematic.

 As a poet

 He wrote poetry.
 During his stay in jail, he conveyed his thought to Mamburam via poems.
-He used to sandwich his letters with poems.
+He used to send his letters with poems.